Jonvic Remulla: Board member and Vice Governor (1995–2007)

-Governor (2010–2016, 2019–present)
+Governor (2010–2016, 2019–2024)

 Remulla made a comeback in politics in 2010, when he ran for governor.
-In the race, he defeated Vice Governor Dencito “Osboy” Campaña, who had the backing of Maliksi.
+In the race, he defeated Vice Governor Dencito Campaña, who had the backing of Maliksi.

 Under his tenure, Cavite was cited as one of the top-performing provinces in the Philippines by the Department of the Interior and Local Government (DILG).
 Also, it is the first and only province to be ISO 9001:2008 certified.